Here's are holidays, facts, and folklore for the month of September.

-Labor Day is always the first Monday in September.
-(In 2012, it falls on the 3rd).
+This year, Labor Day (the first Monday in September) falls on the 7th.
 Canadians also observe Labour Day.

 Hear ye!
 Hear ye!
-The 2013 Old Farmer's Almanac officially goes on sale on September 12!
-Purchase your copy of the 2013 edition here!
+The 2016 Old Farmer's Almanac is now on sale!
+Get your copy of the 2016 edition here!

-Did you know that Grandparents Day is celebrated on September 9?
+Did you know that Grandparents Day is celebrated on Sunday, September 13 this year?
 Honor your grandparents today—and every day!

-The 29th is also Michaelmas, an ancient Celtic "Quarter Day" which marked the end of the harvesting season and steeped in folklore.
+The month wraps up with Michaelmas, on September 29; this is an ancient Celtic "Quarter Day" which marked the end of the harvesting season and steeped in folklore.

 Recipes for the Season